Journal or Book Title

 Works produced by employees of the U.S. Government as part of their official duties are not copyrighted within the U.S. The content of this document is not copyrighted.

-Cruz, Von Mark V.; Nason, Jason D.; Luhman, Richard; Marek, Laura F.; Shoemaker, Randy C.; Brummer, E. Charles; and Gardner, Candice A. C., "Analysis of Bulked and Redundant Accessions of Brassica Germplasm Using Assignment Tests of Microsatellite Markers" (2006).
+Cruz, Von Mark V.; Nason, John D.; Luhman, Richard; Marek, Laura F.; Shoemaker, Randy C.; Brummer, E. Charles; and Gardner, Candice A. C., "Analysis of Bulked and Redundant Accessions of Brassica Germplasm Using Assignment Tests of Microsatellite Markers" (2006).
 Ecology, Evolution and Organismal Biology Publications.
 81.